OneGet/oneget/readme.md

 There are some exceptions to the where I can take Pull Requests immediately:

-> Pull Requests to the not-in-core Package Providers (Chocolatey, NuGet, etc) are instantly welcome (uh, as soon as the `master` branch opens up--before the end of May)
+> Pull Requests to the not-in-core Package Providers (Chocolatey, NuGet, etc) are instantly welcome

-> Any unit tests, BVT tests or -Edge only features, we can take pull requests for as well (again, just as soon as the `master` branch opens up--before the end of May)
+> Any unit tests, BVT tests or -Edge only features, we can take pull requests for as well

 > Docs, Wiki, content, designs, bugs -- everything gleefully accepted :D